 - Markets must cancel activities that promote gatherings, such as demonstrations.

 - Markets may play recorded background music or engage live musicians to play background music but must not allow customers to congregate at that location.
 We do not recommend artists sing near customers (to limit risk of respiratory droplet spread from artists).
 Markets should not be promoting or advertising music at the market.
+Background music should not be louder than normal conversation.

 - Market vendors selling ready-to-eat foods must package foods into closed take-away containers or brown bags and post signs advising customers to comply with physical distancing requirements.